Endoscopic Coronary Artery Bypass

 The robot can be used to bypass blocked or narrowed coronary arteries.
 Our favored approach is to use the robotic to perform the entire bypass procedure.
 The TECAB operation involves only small incisions (7-15mm) and is totally endoscopic.
-The internal mammary artery on the chest wall is detached from the chest and the anastomosis (connection between the mammary artery to the blocked coronary artery to bring new blood to it) is done with the robotic instruments by the surgeon at the console.
+The internal mammary artery on the chest wall is detached from the chest and the anastomosis (the connection between the mammary artery to the blocked coronary artery to bring new blood to it) is done with the robotic instruments by the surgeon at the console.
 We usually use suture for this exactly the same way that would be done with traditional approaches.
 Due to the need for extensive training, experience, high-level teamwork, and major institutional support, the TECAB is performed by a relatively small number of surgical teams in the country.
-We have all of the above at Weill Cornell Medicine/NewYork-Presbyterian Hospital.
+We have all of the above.
+The procedure can be performed either off-pump (no heart-lung machine) or on-pump (with the heart-lung machine) depending on the patient and anatomy.
+What is most important long term is that the anastomosis (connection) of the two vessels goes well!

 Robotic Assisted Minimally Invasive Direct Coronary Artery Bypass (Robotic MIDCAB or ROBOCAB)